halld3000/CS628-PE-Dan/PE01-Resume/my-app/README.md

-Using react app tool, I created a frontend user interface written using JavaScript language and styled with Cascading Style Sheets (CSS).
-The java and CSS are then combined using Webpack.
+Using react app tool, I created a frontend user interface written using JavaScript language.
+Using the App.js file I build the components that will incompass the webpage.
+I then used the Resume.js file styled with Cascading Style Sheets (CSS) the java and CSS are then combined using Webpack.
+The app is then ran using the Node Package Manager (NPM).
+We are able to deploy are page.